 The welding technology program will teach you everything you need to become a skillful, certified welder through hands-on instruction in a state-of-the-art welding lab from expert welders.

 From day one you’ll be using real equipment to learn all the most common welding methods, including SMAW/stick, GMAW/MIG, GTAW/TIG, FCAW/flux core, and thermal cutting.
 While learning these welding processes, you will be working with ferrous and nonferrous metals in all the welding positions.
 You’ll learn welding inspection, metallurgy, welding fabrication, and maintenance repair as well as essential workforce skills such as construction math, blueprint reading, computer literacy, and workplace citizenship.
 You will even have the opportunity to earn a FANUC certification to get on the path to working with robots.

 The welding technology program is a one-year certificate program that will prepare you for immediate employment.
 After completing the program, you can test to certify in the welding methods you choose.
 You can also choose to complement your certificate with an associate degree in industrial technology for more employment and advancement opportunities.
-SMC also has articulation agreements for the welding program with many Michigan four-year schools, if you wish to pursue a bachelor’s degree.

 The welding technology program meets all the American Welding Society’s SENSE requirements for basic and advanced welding.

 View the full curriculum guide for the Certificate in Welding Technology.

 What Can I Do With a Welding Certificate?

 Welding is the process of combining materials (usually metal) using high heat.
 It may also involve patching metal, plastic, glass, or other materials.
 Welding is used in nearly every manufacturing industry from shipbuilding and construction to pipelines, aerospace, oil rigs, and automotive, including high-performance racing.